 be aware that it can rupture and need treatment.

-Your healthcare provider or an OB/GYN (obstetrics/gynecology) doctor will diagnose
+Your general healthcare provider or an OB/GYN (obstetrics/gynecology) healthcare provider

-the condition.
-Your provider will ask about your medical history and your symptoms.
+will diagnose the condition.
+Your provider will ask about your health history and

+your symptoms.
 Be sure to tell the provider if you know that you have an ovarian cyst.
-You will also